Unknown Mid-Cap Canadian EIM Developer Has A 56% Upside

 (Data Source: Yahoo Finance)

 I personally feel that when we compare the multiples of Open Text to the relative peer multiples of EV/EBITDA and EV/Revenue, Open Text is undervalued compared to the rest of the industry.
 Open Text looks like a cheaper investment compared to other investments because of its extremely low P/E valuation.
 Using industry multiples valuation, Open Text has a potential upside of ~50-62%.
-This can be justified based off looking at the valuation field below, where valuation estimate for Open Text based on peer multiples is around $48-52 a share.
+This can be justified based on looking at the valuation field below, where valuation estimate for Open Text based on peer multiples is around $48-52 a share.

 (Data Source: Yahoo Finance)